 To obtain LCV sponsorship for a club plates application:

 Obtain a Roadworthy Certificate (RWC) for each vehicle for which a Permit is sought.
 This includes persons wishing to move their vehicle from full registration to the Club Permit Scheme.

-Complete a VicRoads Club Permit Application Form and a Vehicle Eligibility and Standards Declaration Form as well as a LCV Club Permit Application Form.
+Complete a VicRoads Club Permit Application Form and a Vehicle Eligibility and Standards Declaration Form as well as a LCV Permit Application

-- A copy of the RWC (if applicable), the VicRoads Application Forms, together with photographs of the car and a completed LCV Club Permit Application are to be forwarded to the Membership Secretary at the Club’s postal address together with a stamped self addressed envelope for return of the application.
+A copy of the RWC, VASS (if applicable), the VicRoads Application Forms, together with photographs of the car and a completed LCV Permit Application are to be forwarded to the Permit Secretary at the Club’s postal address PO Box 79, Hawthorn Business Centre, Vic 3122 together with a stamped self-addressed envelope for return of the application.

-NOTE: The Club reserves the right to sight the original of the RWC to validate its authenticity before signing the member’s VicRoads Application Form.
+NOTE: The Club reserves the right to sight the original of the RWC and VASS (if applicable) to validate its authenticity before signing the member’s VicRoads Application Form.

 The applicant is responsible to submit the required documentation and relevant payments to VicRoads.

 LCV Authorised Signatories

 There are two authorised signatories for Club Permit Applications/Renewals – The Permit Secretary is the primary signatory and the Vice President is the back-up signatory.